New York Post: Other controversies

-In April 2021, the Post published a false front-page story asserting that copies of a book by vice president Kamala Harris were being distributed to migrant children at an intake facility in Long Beach, California.
+In April 2021, the Post published a false front-page story asserting that copies of a book by Vice President Kamala Harris were being distributed to migrant children at an intake facility in Long Beach, California.
 Fox News then published a story about the matter, followed by numerous Republican politicians and pundits commenting on it, in some cases speculating that taxpayers were funding the supposed book handouts for Harris's personal profit.
 Responding to questions from Fox News correspondent Peter Doocy, White House press secretary Jen Psaki expressed no knowledge of the matter; the Post then published a new story headlined "Psaki has no answers when asked about Harris' book being given to child migrants."
-Four days after the original publication, the Post replaced the story with a new version clarifying that just one Harris book had been donated by a community member but maintained that it was an "open-arms gesture by the Biden administration", though there was no evidence of the administration's involvement.
+Four days after the original publication, the Post replaced the story with a new version clarifying that just one Harris book had been donated by a community member but maintained that it was an "open-arms gesture by the Biden administration", although there was no evidence of the administration's involvement.
 Laura Italiano, the author of the story, resigned that day, asserting she had been "ordered" to write it.

 In October 2022, a rogue employee of the Post published a series of racist, violent and sexually explicit headlines on its Twitter account.
-Shortly after these headlines released, a spokesperson for the Post stated that the "vile and reprehensible" headlines were the result of a hack and were immediately removed, and that the incident was under investigation.
+Shortly after these headlines appeared, a spokesperson for the Post stated that the "vile and reprehensible" headlines were the result of a hack and were immediately removed, and that the incident was under investigation.
 The spokesperson later stated that "the unauthorized conduct was committed by an employee, and the employee has been terminated."
+In May 2023, amid reports that a wave of migrants might soon cross the American southern border, the Post ran a front-page story stating that 20 homeless veterans had been ordered to vacate upstate New York hotels to make room for arriving migrants.
+Fox News and other conservative outlets sent the story viral, with numerous conservatives expressing outrage at President Joe Biden and other Democrats.
+The story was soon found to have been fabricated by a local veterans advocate.

+While attending a June 2024 G7 Summit in Italy, G7 leaders watched an exhibition of military parachutists jump from aircraft and land nearby.
+After the exhibition, President Joe Biden stepped away from the group to approach some parachutists to speak and give them a thumbs-up.
+The Post tweeted a cropped version of a video that did not show the parachutists, creating a false impression that Biden had wandered off in confusion.
+The paper ran a full front-page story the next day, asserting "Biden embarrasses US with confused wanderings at world conference".
+Fox News ran a segment on the Post story, displaying the front-page on air.
+The Washington Post factchecker assigned the story Four Pinocchios, designating it as an outright lie.